If your visa application is successful, you will be issued with an e-visa.

 Further information on e-visas can be found on the UK Government website.

-it is very important to ensure that the information in your e-visa is kept up to date.
-If anything changes you must inform UKVI by updating your account.
+Please ensure that the information in your e-visa is kept up to date.
+If anything changes you must Update your UKVI Account.
 Any discrepancies with information provided to airlines etc. could cause problems or delays when you travel.

 Length of leave